LexiFi/dead_code_analyzer/CONTRIBUTING.md

 - use more than 100 columns.
 Less than 80 is even better;
 - leave trailing whitespace.

-Otherwise, try to keep constitent with surrounding code and avoid any super-weird construct (unless it is really useful, very well documented and maintainable).
+Otherwise, try to keep consistent with surrounding code and avoid any super-weird construct (unless it is really useful, very well documented and maintainable).